go-martini/martini/README.md

 })
 ~~~

-Routes can be matched with regular expressions and globs:
+Routes can be matched with regular expressions and globs as well:
 ~~~ go
 m.Get("/hello/**", func(params martini.Params) string {
   return "Hello " + params["_1"]